Boyle-Lab/minimera/DOCUMENTATION.markdown

 5. foldback\-point: estimated position of the foldback point for foldbacks, empty otherwise

+6. mean\-qscore: the mean Q\-score of the read

-6. llq: length of the longest low\-quality region in the read
+7. llqr: length of the longest low\-quality region in the read

-7. llq\-start: start of the longest low\-quality region, blank if none exists
+8. llqr\-start: start of the longest low\-quality region, blank if none exists

-8. llq\-end: end of the longest low\-quality region, blank if none exists
+9. llqr\-end: end of the longest low\-quality region, blank if none exists

-9. processing\-time\-microsec: how long minimera took to process this read
+10. processing\-time\-microsec: how long minimera took to process this read

 New columns may be added after these in future versions of Minimera, so when processing foldbacks.csv make sure to allow extra columns if you want to remain